US won’t seek recall of millions of Takata air bag inflators

 NHTSA did find problems with some of the dessicated inflators and is making Volkswagen recall about 370,000 Passat and Beetle cars from the 2016 through at least 2016 model years.
 The phased recall will start in December and run through early 2025.

-While the agency found that most of the inflators with the dessicant are safe, testing showed that the type used by Volkswagen could pose a safety risk “starting a soon as four years from now,” NHTSA said in a statement.
+While the agency found that most of the inflators with the dessicant are safe, testing showed that the type used by Volkswagen could pose a safety risk “starting as soon as four years from now,” NHTSA said in a statement.

 The agency said that testing by Takata and the Independent Testing Coalition, a group of 10 automakers formed after the inflator problems surfaced, found no other problems.

-Note: This story has been corrected to show that the number of years that tests showed failure was possible in extreme heat should be 16-30 years rather than 14-23 years.